gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 GitLab documentation.
 Check the
 [documentation guidelines](index.md) for general development instructions.

-Check the GitLab handbook for the [writing styles guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines).
+See the GitLab handbook for the [writing style guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines).

-For help adhering to the guidelines, see [linting](index.md#linting).
+For programmatic help adhering to the guidelines, see [linting](index.md#linting).

 ## Files